 Along with considering the amperage, duty cycle and material thickness needs, another question is whether the job calls for mobility or portability.
 Some systems are all-in-one machines, with the power source, the wire feeder and the wire itself housed in one box.
 Often these are on wheels, so the welding operator is able to move them around the shop as needed.
 Other systems are more portable, because they have handles on the power source and the wire feeder.
-These features are handy for welding operators who want to carry the wire feeder to their work or bring it into tight spaces.
+These features are handy for welders who carry the wire feeder to their work or bring it into tight spaces.

 Choosing the transfer mode

 The transfer mode refers to the way the wire is transferred to the base material during the MIG welding process.
-Two common methods when MIG welding aluminum are spray transfer and pulsed spray transfer, commonly called Pulsed MIG.
+Two common methods when MIG welding aluminum are spray transfer and pulsed spray transfer, commonly called pulsed MIG.

-Power sources offering Pulsed MIG welding are a better choice for welding on aluminum and offer improved of out-of-position welding capabilities.
-A modified version of the spray transfer process, in Pulsed MIG welding the power source rapidly switches between a high peak current and a low background current.
+Power sources offering pulsed MIG welding are a better choice for welding on aluminum and offer improved of out-of-position welding capabilities.
+A modified version of the spray transfer process, in pulsed MIG welding the power source rapidly switches between a high peak current and a low background current.
 During the peak current phase, a droplet is pinched off and propelled toward the weld joint.
 During the background current phase the arc is maintained, but has such a low current level that spray metal transfer can’t occur.
 The result is lower heat input and less opportunity for problems like burn-through.

-Manufacturers also offer a newer type of pulse technology for welding aluminum that uses the Pulsed MIG process to achieve the highly aesthetic “stacked dime” appearance associated with TIG welding but with the production speeds of MIG welding.
+Manufacturers also offer a newer type of pulse technology for welding aluminum that uses the pulsed MIG process to achieve the highly aesthetic “stacked dime” appearance associated with TIG welding but with the production speeds of MIG welding.
 This feature generally changes either Pulse parameters or wire feed speed or both between a high and low setting.
 The result is a ripple pattern or stacked dime appearance.
 Most equipment allows the welding operator to modify the type of ripple pattern by changing the frequency.

 Wire feeding options